VIEW ALL ROOMS

 All stays include a full cooked to order breakfast each morning and a complimentary glass of wine and snack in the afternoon.
-We also offer the option of dinner with a private chef in the evening (extra charge).

-Service Dogs are permitted – we follow the ADA guidelines and regulations related to the definition of a service dog and performance of it’s task/s.
+Service Dogs are permitted.
+We follow the ADA guidelines and regulations related to the definition of a service dog and performance of it’s task/s.
 Unfortunately, there’s a lot of fraud by people who simply want to travel with their pets, so innkeepers are allowed by the ADA to ask a few questions to help separate pet owners from people who need a trained SA to help them manage their disability:

 1. Is the SA needed because of a disability?